-In collaboration with DePaul University's Department of Sociology, the Illinois Department of Corrections, and the Attorney General's Gang Crime Prevention Center, a small-scale, pilot study of the reintegration process is being conducted.
+In collaboration with DePaul University's Department of Sociology, the Illinois Department of Corrections, and the Attorney General's Gang Crime Prevention Center, a small-scale, pilot study of the reintegration process has been conducted.
 The study is largely qualitative, examining how gang & non-gang offenders go about reintegrating into their communities of origin.
-A final draft on the study was received in August and is under review.
+A final report is available.